Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

 The Stanley Park Pavilion

-If you walk from the rose garden behind Lord Stanley's statue you'll find the Stanley Park Pavilion.
+If you walk from the rose garden behind Lord Stanley's statue, you'll find the Stanley Park Pavilion.
 The pavilion was established in 1911.
 The building has a rustic appearance and houses a restaurant, a bar and grill, a gift shop, and banquet and wedding facilities.
-The landscaping in front of the pavilion is very pretty and attracts lots of photographers.
+The landscaping in front of the pavilion is very pretty and includes a pond.
+The area attracts lots of photographers.

 The Rock Garden